Key Takeaways

 - Use

 VARCHAR(n)for most string columns.
-Setnto a realistic maximum —VARCHAR(255)is common for names and emails,VARCHAR(2048)for URLs. - Use
+Setnto a realistic maximum:VARCHAR(255)for names and emails,VARCHAR(2048)for URLs. - Use

-CHAR(n)only when the value is always the same length (e.g., ISO country codesCHAR(2), MD5 hashesCHAR(32)).
+CHAR(n)only when the value is always the same length.
 It's marginally faster to index thanVARCHAR. - Don't put

-TEXTcolumns inWHEREclauses without a full-text index — it forces a table scan. - Avoid
+TEXTcolumns inWHEREclauses without a full-text index.
+It forces a full table scan regardless of how specific your filter is. - Avoid

-ENUM— it's inflexible to alter and opaque to external tools.
-Use aVARCHARwith aCHECKconstraint, or a separate lookup table.
+ENUM.
+It's inflexible to alter and opaque to external tools.
+Use aVARCHARwith aCHECKconstraint, or a separate lookup table instead.

 Date and Time Types